Skip to main content

 Configure the application settings

-• Connected App Name: Caddi Auth
+• External Client App Name: Caddi Auth

 • API Name: Caddi_Auth (Salesforce will auto-generate this for you)

-• Description: Oauth application for [trycaddi.com](<http://trycaddi.com>)
+• Description: OAuth application for trycaddi.com

 • Access the identity URL service (id, profile, email, address, phone)